sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>jline-terminal</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : JLine terminal
+Short desc    : JLine terminal
 URL          : https://github.com/jline/jline3
-Лицензия     : BSD
+License      : BSD
-Описание     : JLine is a Java library for handling console input.
+Descript     : JLine is a Java library for handling console input.
 It is similar in
              : functionality to BSD editline and GNU readline but with additional
              : features that bring it in par with the ZSH line editor.
 Those familiar
              : with the readline/editline capabilities for modern shells (such as bash